victorarias/victorarias.github.com/about.md

 title: Hi!
 ---

-I’m a geek who learned, around 10 years ago, to program trying to create a fun non-official Ultima Online server.
-This “adventure” showed me my passion: software development.

-Not long after that, I started working as a software developer and I’ve been doing this since then, dealing mainly with the .NET plataform, JavaScript and Ruby/Rails, but I’ve already made some stuff with C++, Python and Java.
-I usually work with the whole stack of development (back and front-end), but I enjoy working more with backend infrastructure.
-Despite being more experienced with some technologies I'm already used to learn very fast and adapt myself to work with anything related to programming.

-Nowadays I’m a senior consultant at a Brazilian company called Lambda3.
-We develop software for startups, give development and agile courses and give assistance to other companies with specialized consulting.
-I try to help with every aspect of the company, however my main responsibility is to develop software for our customers and help other developers to improve themselves.

-On my personal side I spend most of my time studying code design, programming languages (mainly C++ now) and algorithms, but I’ve been also focusing on improving my English and learning Swedish.
+I'm a multidisciplinary software developer from Brazil, passionate about coding both back and front-end stuff with Ruby, Javascript, Java, C++, C#, Scala or whatever is necessary.

+Oh!
+Besides programming I'm also studying Swedish.
 You can ask: why Swedish?
 It’s easy: I want to live in Sweden!
 So if you’re from there and/or know someone who is looking for a great developer, or if you can help me with that, send me an e-mail: <arias.sp@gmail.com>.
 I’d be very pleased :-)